Abigail Reynolds

 Abigail Reynolds (born 1970) is a British artist who lives in St Just, Cornwall, and has a studio at Porthmeor in St Ives.
 Reynolds studied at St Catherine's College, Oxford, Chelsea College of Arts, and Goldsmiths University.
+She is known for her work exploring the nature of time, with a range of media including collage using book plates, film, sculptural glass, and live performance work.
 In March 2016 she was awarded the BMW Art Journey prize at Art Basel.
 In 2020 she received a Paul Hamlyn Foundation award for visual art.
 Several of her works were selected for the British Art Show 9, touring 2021-22.